arbaadrian/kubergrant/README.md

 ## Result

-A master and X nodes will be created.
+A control_plane and X nodes will be created.

 ## Other